o-jasper/thingscript/readme.md

 # Script for making a website with physibles
-Thats were it started at least.
-Lets keep it at that for now.
-In development, still changing quite a bit at the moment.
+For linux(perhaps macosx/unix too) currently.

 ## Features
 * `.stl` and `.obj` viewing using [thingiview.js](https://github.com/tbuser/thingiview.js).(the precalculated approach)

 * `.stl` model preview using [povray](http://povray.org/), [stl2pov](http://rsmith.home.xs4all.nl/software/py-stl-stl2pov.html"), and [admesh](http://www.varlog.com/admesh-htm)
-  a bit to figure out the location.
+  a bit to figure out the location.(some of those may take long, it checks the timestamps)

 * Sequence of overriding preferences.
 Configurable with good defaults.
   (A sufficiently high power user is indistinguishable from a developper)